Table of Contents Show

 Tie up any loose ends once you know about themTie up any loose ends once you know about them

-The average waiting time in New York City for mortgage approval is 30 days.
+You should soon hear those magic words “clear to close.” the average waiting time in New York City for mortgage approval is 30 days.
 During high-volume months it can be an average of 45-60 days.
-Many factors go into deciding how long it will take, most of which are out of your control.
+Many factors decide how long it will take, most of which are out of your control.
 But at least by taking all the necessary precautions, you can remove any self-imposed roadblocks.
-If all goes well, you should soon hear those magic words “clear to close.”